wedykej/CIS457-Group-Chat/README.md

 /exit: Exits the chatroom and disconnects the client from the server.

+How To Run
+Server:
+In Command Prompt: cd "Path/To/Directory"
+                   python server.py

+Client:
+In Command Prompt: cd "Path/To/Directory"
+                   python client.py

 I, Josh Wedyke, completed this assignment by myself

 https://github.com/wedykej/CIS457-Group-Chat.git